PieroBarcellos/sys-con/README.md

 #### A Nintendo Switch custom sysmodule for third-party controller support.
 No man-in-the-middle required!
 ###### \[Switch FW 5.0.0+\] [Atmosphère only]

+## UPDATE
+Logitech Steering Wheels (G920), when connected on Switch dock (USB), are recognized with a XboxOne Controller.
+In this fork, I tried add some Logiteck SDK files, but I can't compile (problems with DevKitPro and Atmosphere Lib in mu PC - something I did wrong).
+If you can compile the files, call me.

 ## Description